provocon/updated-application-base/README.md

 ## Availability

 This container can be used via the canonical name `provocon/updated-application-base`.
-The tag `latest` should be expected to usable for the latest release by [CoreMedia][coremedia].
+The tag `latest` should be expected to be usable for the latest release by [CoreMedia][coremedia].

 Tags are named after their respective underlying releases from CoreMedia.